memosasoft/image-hunter/README.md

 **Image-Miner**

 Image-Miner is an AI project.
-It implements ideas about Autonomous Agents, Machine Learning, Natural Language Processing and other Artificial Intelligence topics that interest me and I have an obsession about.
+It implements ideas about Autonomous Agents, Machine Learning, Natural Language Processing and other Artificial Intelligence topics that interest me.
 Some of these ideas and concepts have been in my head for the past 25 years.
+They come from idea from work and life in general.

 The project is evolving very quickly.

 It has new features that enable users to search the net in BAZOOKA mode.

 **BAZOOKA MODE**
 You can spider hundreds of websites for a quick summary and for now image retrieval needs and web page content.